rvbcldud/rvbcldud/README.md

 ### Hello!
 My name is Ryan 👋

 - 🧑‍🎓 I’m currently studying computer science at Western Washington University
-- 🔭 I’m currently doing undergraduate research in Rust, developing an realistic simulation of the internet
+- 🔭 I’m doing undergraduate research in Rust, developing a realistic simulation of the internet

 <!--
 **rvbcldud/rvbcldud** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.